 As a member of Duo Rodinia, with percussionist and composer Jamie Wind Whitmarsh, Dr. Kachouee tours frequently.
 Duo Rodinia performed at the International Woodwind Duo Symposium; Society of Composers, Inc. National Conference; SCI Student National Conference; Florida State University New Music Festival; University of Nebraska Kearney New Music Festival; as Featured Guest Artists of the SCI Region VI Conference; and the ensemble has concertized at dozens of universities and secondary schools.
 A champion of new music with over forty commissions and premieres to date, Dr. Kachouee recently recorded a Duo Rodinia album of world premieres anticipated for release in 2022.
 She has also recorded orchestral and chamber works with Naxos and Vox Novus respectively.

-Dr. Kachouee has contributed articles to The Clarinet (online), and published research on the life and works of Daniel Nelson.
-She holds degrees from Florida State University (DM), the University of Arizona (MM), and George Mason University (BM).
-Her primary teachers include Deborah Bish, Frank Kowalsky, Jerry Kirkbride, Brian Jones, and Michael Rusinek.
+Active in the research of repertoire and pedagogy, Dr. Kachouee has contributed articles to The Clarinet (online) and published a guide to Daniel Nelson’s Clarinet Concerto.
+She holds degrees from Florida State University, the University of Arizona, and George Mason University.
+Her teachers include Dr. Deborah Bish, Dr. Frank Kowalsky, Dr. Brian Jones, Jerry Kirkbride, and Michael Rusinek.